Making an Appointment

 1. Can I visit the Health Center if I don’t have medical insurance?

 Yes!
 The Health Center’s services fall in two main categories:

 A. CONFIDENTIAL SERVICES include reproductive health care and mental health counseling (birth control, Plan B, condoms, STI testing, mental health counseling and support, and substance use/abuse counseling).
 CONFIDENTIAL SERVICES are available for all teens age 13-25 regardless of insurance status.
 Please see the details above if you are not sure what is confidential.
 Even if these services are not confidential to you (i.e. you are bringing your parent), they are still available for everyone at DCYHC.

 When you come in for your appointment and you will be signed up for confidential government medical insurance (like Family PACT or Medi-Cal Minor Consent).
 You will be asked to meet with a Medi-Cal Worker.
 She will help determine which government insurance program is right for you.
 Most likely it will be Minor Consent Medi-Cal or Family PACT, in which case our staff can help you enroll in the plan at the time of your appointment.

 B. GENERAL HEALTH CARE includes check-ups, vaccines, sick visits, injuries, sports physicals, pre-employment physicals, labs, and disease management.
 Please call our clinic and speak with staff to see if you can be seen for these issues, or if you are not sure whether your issues fall in CONFIDENTIAL SERVICES or GENERAL HEALTH CARE.
-Depending on age and other circumstances, you may be asked to enroll in a state or county low cost program (like ACE, Healthy Kids, or MediCal) prior to your appointment with us.
+If you are uninsured, we encourage you to sign up for Medical, ACE, or Covered California prior to making your appointment with us.

 See below for information on how to sign up for MediCal.
 Our staff can also help you with this process.